Quantitative non-classicality of mediated interactions: Inaccessible mediator

 where we have used monotonicity and the definition of dilation to write $Q_{A:B}(\Lambda(\rho_{AB})) \le Q_{A:MB}(\tilde \Lambda(\rho_{AB} \otimes \sigma_M))$ and invariance of total correlations under tracing out uncorrelated system in the bound $B$, which therefore becames $\mathcal{B}$.
 The left-hand side is accordingly fully expressed in terms of bipartite quantities and we now similarly bound the right-hand side.

-To show the claim, it is enough to show that the distance on the right hand side gives a lower bound to the degree of non-decomposability.
+To show the claim, it is enough to show that the distance on the right-hand side gives a lower bound to the degree of non-decomposability.
 By taking the supremum over $\rho_{AB}$, the right hand side is upper bounded by the operator distance:

 where the inequality is due to the optimisation over states of $AB$ only, not over all three systems.
 Analogous reasons show that the operator distance is upper bounded by the completely bounded distance